onflow/nft-storefront/docs/documentation.md

 ![dapps_2](https://user-images.githubusercontent.com/14581509/191753605-e1c48a57-0c3c-4509-808b-8fee4e7d32e8.png)

-Marketplaces then process an NFT trade by interacting directly with seller storefronts.
-Flow's account based model ensures that NFTs listed for sale always reside in the Seller account until traded, regardless of how many listings are posted across any number of marketplaces, for the same NFT.
+Marketplaces facilitate a NFT trade through direct interaction with seller storefronts.
+Flow's account based model ensures that NFTs listed for sale remain in the Seller account until traded, regardless of how many listings are posted across any number of marketplaces, for the same NFT.

 ![marketplace_1](https://user-images.githubusercontent.com/14581509/191755699-fe0570cb-80a3-408c-8eef-4051e3209481.png)

 **Contract basics**

-`NFTStorefrontV2` is a general purpose sales support contract for NFTs implementing the Flow [`NonFungibleToken`](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) standard.
-Each account that wants to list NFTs for sale creates a `Storefront` resource to store in their account and lists individual sales within that Storefront as Listings.
-There is usually one Storefront per account stored at `/storage/NFTStorefrontV2` and the standard supports all NFT types.
+`NFTStorefrontV2` is a general purpose sales support contract for NFTs.
+Each account that wants to list NFTs for sale creates a `Storefront` resource to store in their account and lists individual sales within that Storefront as `Listing`s.
+There is usually one `Storefront` per account stored at `/storage/NFTStorefrontV2` and it supports all tokens using the [`NonFungibleToken`](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) standard.

 Each listing defines a price, with optional 1-n sale cuts to be deducted from the sale price at time of purchase, with each saleCut amount sent to the linked address.
 SaleCuts is a generalization to handle revenue sharing types such as listing fees, royalties, commission, etc. The standard explicitly supports commissions, for marketplaces requiring a sale commission, and creator royalties.
 However, saleCut can be used more generically for revenue sharing at time of sale.